c0787347/SWGOH-Raid_Scraper/README.md

 # SWGOH-Raid_Scraper
 PROJECT GOAL
-We are looking to create a discord bot that interacts with the Star Wars Galaxies API, as well as the SWGOH.GG website to provide information on guild events & activity.
+We are looking to create a discord bot that interacts with the Star Wars Galaxy of Heroes API, as well as the SWGOH.GG website to provide information on guild events & activity.
 This tool/bot will be used primarily to help track